 Mostly your time and some food.
 We pay for all vet costs.

-What do if I want to find out more information?
+What do I do if I want to find out more information?

-Labrador Rescue value our foster carers.
+Labrador Rescue values our foster carers.
 That is why we offer support wherever we can while you have a dog.
 For more information about foster caring please contact us for an information pack.
+You can also read this document on Foster Caring with Lab Rescue Click Here to Read

 Being a foster carer is a rewarding experience!